dextr-cloud/dextr-docs/docs/_pages/engage.md

 ----
 ### Omni-Chat

-Like Email and SMS, your Admin builds a flow and use it across multiple channels.
+Like Email and SMS, your administrator builds a flow and use it across multiple channels.
 You're able to receive chat requests in the same web-based Contact Control Panel (CCP) you use for voice engagements since Customers will be put in a Queue and attended by the next available agent.